Shameless season 7: Plot

 One month after Fiona's failed wedding, Frank wakes up from a coma and is disowned by his family.
 Fiona is finally trying to take control of her life, having become the manager of Patsy's Pies.
 She revamps the diner in order to increase its audience.
-When a local laundromat building goes up for sale, Fiona buys the laundromat after speaking with the senile owner, Etta, who has Alzheimer's.
+When a local laundromat building goes up for sale, Fiona buys the laundromat after speaking with the senile owner, Etta, who has Dementia.
 With the help of Frank and Kevin, Fiona revamps the laundromat and, forgiving her father, lets Frank stay with Etta in her apartment.
 Though business at the revamped laundromat initially goes well, Fiona sells the building for a major profit and subsequently sends Etta to live at a nursing home.

 Lip, still struggling with alcoholism, begins a relationship with Sierra, a single mother whom Fiona hires as a waitress at Patsy's.
 Raising her young son alone, Sierra has left her ex-boyfriend, Charlie, due to his drug addiction.
-Debbie, wanting to provide Franny with a home life, gets engaged to Sierra's disabled brother Neil, though both Sierra and Lip are disapproving of the relationship.
+Debbie, after beating up a homeless lady is video taped by her baby daddy’s sister and gets reported to CPS.
+In order to keep Franny, Debbie must prove she provide Franny with a home life.
+She cons and gets engaged to Sierra's disabled brother Neil, though both Sierra and Lip are disapproving of the relationship.
 Following his college expulsion, Lip attends an appeal at his college that Professor Youens had orchestrated.
 However, the committee refuses to expunge Lip's disciplinary record and refuses to let him re-enroll.
 This culminates in Lip relapsing back to alcohol, and when he drunkenly attacks Charlie, Sierra breaks up with him, not wanting her son to deal with two addicts.
 Meanwhile, Kevin and Veronica are forced to find new jobs after Svetlana manipulates them into giving her full ownership of the Alibi.
 Feeling betrayed, Kevin and Veronica cut off their romantic relationship with Svetlana.
 Carl receives a scholarship for military school and decides to attend; the school changes his personality for the better.